 Please click here for various guidelines and sample letters you can download to assist when making franchise or other changes at your dealership.

-Wall licenses, renewal dates & dealer plates
+Wall licenses, renewal dates & dealer plates/tabs

 The state mails license renewal applications approximately 45 days prior to the expiration date.
 Please be aware of your expiration dates to ensure your licenses are renewed on time.